 In April 2013, the Company issued and sold to Frank Casano ("Casano") and Scott Masterson ("Masterson") an aggregate of (i) \$560,000 in 8% Original Discount Senior Secured Convertible Debentures due October 15, 2014, for \$500,000 ("April 2013 Debentures"), and (ii) Common Stock purchase warrants to purchase up to 1,302,326 shares of the Company's Common Stock with a fair value of \$60,801 at issuance, which has been recorded as a discount to the April 2013 Debentures.
 (As disclosed in Note 15) The Company recorded a discount of \$60,000, which will be amortized over the term of the debenture, using the effective interest method.
-At the date of issuance the fair value of the conversion option liability was determined to be \$14,971, which has been recorded as a discount to the debentures and warrants have the same terms and conditions as the debenture and warrant issued to Hillair as described above.
-As of December 31, 2013, the discount related to the April 2013 Debentures amounted to \$79,200.
+At the date of issuance the fair value of the conversion option liability was determined to be \$14,971, which has been recorded as a discount to the debenture.
+Except for the date of issuance, these debentures and warrants have the same terms and conditions as the debenture and warrant issued to Hillair as described above.
 As described below, in April 2014 the April 2013 Debentures were exchanged for 2014 Exchange Debentures.
 The surrendered April 2013 Debentures were cancelled at the time of the exchange.